 With the fast-paced nature of today's world, it's easy to get caught up in the hustle and bustle of being busy.
 Wake up, rush out the door, eat on the way to work, work for eight hours, run errands, make dinner, and a million other things.
 Regardless of how your daily routine plays out, stress is unavoidable.
 Does this sound like you?

 The good news?
 There are easy ways to help adapt to stress.
 Finding balance can be as easy as taking a moment for self-care.
-While self-care looks different for everyone, simple practices that combine yoga and herbs can work symbiotically to help reduce stress and increase well-being.*
+While self-care looks different for everyone, simple practices that combine yoga and herbs can work symbiotically to help reduce stress and increase well-being.
+REF#1667

 Whether you're new to yoga or have a steady practice, stress still has a way of inviting itself in.
-The combination of yoga and herbs can make an impact on reducing stress and calming nerves.*
+The combination of yoga and herbs can make an impact on reducing stress and calming nerves.
+REF#1667

 Stress can often get stuck in the body and show up as tension in the jaw, neck, shoulders, and hips.
 Because stress activates the sympathetic nervous system, it keeps us in flight/fight/freeze mode.
 The rest-and-digest system (the parasympathetic nervous system) kicks in when the breath is slow and steady.
-Not only can a yoga practice calm the nervous system, it can help you bring awareness back to your body, emotions, and feelings.
+Not only can a yoga practice calm the nervous system, but it can also help you bring awareness back to your body, emotions, and feelings.*